taniacsilva/Churn_Prediction/README.md

 * *Churn Rate* - Difference between mean of the target variable and mean of categories for a feature.
 If this difference is greater than 0, it means that the category is less likely to churn, and if the difference is lower than 0, the group is more likely to churn.
 The larger differences are indicators that a variable is more important than others.

-* *Risk Ratio* - Ratio that evidence how likely customers within this group are to churn compared to the overall population.Ratio between mean of categories for a feature and mean of the target variable.
+* *Risk Ratio* - Ratio that evidences how likely customers within this group are to churn compared to the overall population .Ratio between mean of categories for a feature and mean of the target variable.
 If this ratio is greater than 1, the category is more likely to churn, and if the ratio is lower than 1, the category is less likely to churn.
 It expresses the feature importance in relative terms.

-* *Mutual Information* - Categorical Variables - How much can be learned about churn if the value of another is known - Gives information about the relative importance of the variables
+* *Mutual Information* - Categorical Variables - How much can be learned about churn if the value of another variable is known - Gives information about the relative importance of the variables

 * *Correlation* - Numerical Variables - Measures the importance of numerical variables.
     - Positive Correlation vs. Negative Correlation: